R41Ryan/R41Ryan/README.md

 - 👋 Hi, I’m Ryan Huynh, also known as @R41Ryan
-- 👀 I’m interested in web development of all kinds!
+- 👀 I’m interested in software development of all kinda, but with a particular interest in game development.
-- 🌱 I’m currently learning full-stack development, including React.js and Express.js
+- 🌱 I’m currently learning game design, game programming, and the Godot Engine.
 - 📫 How to reach me - email: ryanhuynh64@gmail.com

 <!---